zwang695/alexa-skills-list/skills/B01E62RRTE/README.md

 * *Alexa, ask Syfy what happens in the next episode of 12 Monkeys?*

 Syfy gives Alexa all the information she needs to connect you with your favorite Syfy Shows.
 Want to know what happened on a recent episode?
-Curious about what’s going to happen next?
+Curious about what?s going to happen next?
 When can you watch it live?
-Alexa knows the answers, so you’ll always be up to date.
+Alexa knows the answers, so you?ll always be up to date.

 PS.
-See if you can find some Easter Eggs hidden within Alexa’s memory bank.
+See if you can find some Easter Eggs hidden within Alexa?s memory bank.

 ***